Wang Jingwei regime: Political boundaries

-In theory, the Reorganized National Government claimed all of China with the exception of Manchukuo, which it recognized as an independent state.
+In theory, the RNG claimed all of China with the exception of Manchukuo, which it recognized as an independent state.
 In actuality, at the time of its formation, the Reorganized Government controlled only Jiangsu, Anhui, and the north sector of Zhejiang, all being Japanese-controlled territories after 1937.

 Thereafter, the Reorganized Government's actual borders waxed and waned as the Japanese gained or lost territory during the course of the war.
 During the December 1941 Japanese offensive the Reorganized Government extended its control over Hunan, Hubei, and parts of Jiangxi provinces.
 The port of Shanghai and the cities of Hankou and Wuchang were also placed under control of the Reformed Government after 1940.

 The Japanese-controlled provinces of Shandong and Hebei were de jure part of this political entity, though they were de facto under military administration of the Japanese Northern China Area Army from its headquarters in Beijing.
 Likewise, the Japanese-controlled territories in central China were under military administration of the Japanese Sixth Area Army from its headquarters in Hankou (Wuhan).
 Other Japanese-controlled territories had military administrations directly reporting to the Japanese military headquarters in Nanjing, with the exception of Guangdong and Guangxi which briefly had its headquarters in Canton.
 The central and southern zones of military occupation were eventually linked together after Operation Ichi-Go in 1944, though the Japanese garrison had no effective control over most of this region apart from a narrow strip around the Guangzhou–Hankou railway.

 The Reorganized Government's control was mostly limited to: